- What is the statutory authority for the grants program?

 - How is the program funded?

-- Does a building have to be “historic” to be eligible to apply for our grant program?
+- Does a structure have to be “historic” to be eligible for the Historic Preservation Grants Program?

 - Can I get a grant to rehabilitate my home or business?

 - How do I obtain a historic preservation grant application?